isabella232/core-services-learn.en/help/website-implementation/launch-data-elements-rules.md

 ![Select Initial Setup as the Working Library](images/launch-setWorkingLibrary.png)

 Once you've selected the library, you should see that the **[!UICONTROL Save]** button now defaults to **[!UICONTROL Save to Library]**.
-When you make a change in Launch, you can use this option to automatically add the change directly to your working library and rebuild it.
+When you make a change in Launch, you can use this option to automatically add the change directly to your working library and/or rebuild it.

 Test it out.
 Open your Custom Code action and just add a colon after the text "The page name is" so the entire code block reads: